yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

 6. **Location** - the location provides essential information about where the encounter took place.
 The intent is to provide information down to the “ward” level.
 It is useful to understand the history of where the patient has been seen, so the status and period MUST be populated, and a history provided.
 (As noted above, a change of location does not in itself constitute a new Encounter, simply append to this list).

-7. **Hospitalization**: To provide details of admission and discharge.
-As described above, although it is mandatory to include the structure, depending on circumstances it might be actually populated fully, partially, or not at all.
-See below for further details of the fields contained

 ### **Must Support fields**
 In addition the following fields are "Must Support" - ie they must be populated if relevant and known.
 These largely relate to providing additional "clinical" detail about the Encounter - including links to related FHIR Resources such as the originating Appointment, the Condition, etc. These build up the rich dataset around an Encounter and are important to provide, but may not yet be available for an initial Encounter implementation.